USS Macon (ZRS-5)

 USS Macon (ZRS-5) was a rigid airship built and operated by the United States Navy for scouting and served as a "flying aircraft carrier", carrying up to five single-seat Curtiss F9C Sparrowhawk parasite biplanes for scouting or two-seat Fleet N2Y-1s for training.
-In service for less than two years, the Macon was damaged in a storm and lost off California's Big Sur coast in February 1935, though most of the crew were saved.
+In service for less than two years, the Macon was damaged in a storm and lost off California's Big Sur coast in February 1935, though most of the crew were rescued.
 The wreckage is listed as the USS Macon Airship Remains on the U.S. National Register of Historic Places.

-Less than 20 ft shorter than the Hindenburg, both Macon and her sister ship were among the largest flying objects in the world in terms of length and volume.
-Although the hydrogen-filled, Zeppelin-built Hindenburg and LZ 130 Graf Zeppelin II were both longer, the two American-built naval airships still hold the world record for largest helium-filled rigid airships.
+Macon and her sister ship USS were among the longest and most voluminous flying objects in the world.
+Although the hydrogen-filled, Zeppelin-built Hindenburg and LZ 130 Graf Zeppelin II were some 20 ft longer, the two American-built naval airships still hold the world record for the largest helium-filled rigid airships.